debck/car-CLI/README.md

 # car-CLI
-### It is a simple CLI tool which give the name of a car that most represent their country Of origin
+### It is a simple CLI tool which give the name of a car that most represent their country Of origin.

 ## USE:

-### Install
+### Installation
 > npm install -g cars

 ### use: